 - Salsa, bachata, and other Latin dancing is best done in shoes with a low/small heel, less than 3 inches high.
 Shoes with a 4-inch heel or more will make it hard to stay balanced during spins and will make your feet hurt and feel tired very quickly.

 - Ideally, your shoes should have some kind of straps that securely attach them to your feet so they don't come off or get loose when you move around.
 Mary Jane or T-strap style shoes are best.

 Mistake #2: Wearing the Wrong Clothes

-Wearing clothes that have an open back will discourage some men from dancing with you because they know that your back gets all sweaty and moist when you get hot dancing, and they get grossed out at the idea of having to touch it while dancing with you.
+Wearing clothes that have an open back can discourage some men from dancing with you because they know that your back gets all sweaty and moist when you get hot dancing, and they get grossed out at the idea of having to touch it while dancing with you.

 Wearing really warm clothes and/or long sleeves will make you really hot and feel like you're melting, which is not fun.

-Mistake #3: Getting Drunk
+Mistake #3: Getting Very Drunk

 It's okay to have one or two drinks while you're salsa dancing, but just remember to drink in moderation.
-Being tipsy or drunk is a terrible idea for salsa dancing because your dancing will be sloppy, off-time, and uncoordinated.
+Being very tipsy or drunk is a terrible idea for salsa dancing because your dancing will become sloppy, off-time, and uncoordinated.
 You also increase your risk of accidentally losing your balance and falling down while dancing.
 Don't be that person.

 Mistake #5: Dancing with the Drunk/Weird/cCeepy guy